wp-plugins/wordpress-csv-importer/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 0.1.5 =
+* Further improvements made for manually applying separator and quote

 = 0.1.4 =
 * BETA Edition
     * Interfaces for paid edition were being hidden in the paid edition, but should only be hidden in free edition